 The Spain International Exchange is produced in partnership with Inés Batlló.
 This program is an exchange of ideas and cultures between Texas and Spain based artists.

 In a country where art thrives and old masters inhabit every museum, Big Medium is excited to provide the opportunity for artists to be inspired in an immersive way.
 Inés Batlló splits time between Austin and Barcelona.
 She’s committed to nurturing the growth of artists through this exchange by hosting the artists who visit Spain and coordinating relevant, enriching activities for the residents.

 05/30/19 – 06/20/19

-Justin Balleza and Jorge Molina are Austin based artists currently in Spain visiting museums, ateliers, and other cultural sites.
-The influences and experiences gathered from their time in Spain will be shared at Big Medium on September 6, 2019.
+Justin Balleza and Jorge Molina are Austin based artists who pioneered the first edition of the program.
+The influences and experiences gathered from their time in Spain will be shared at Big Medium on September 6, 2019 during Open Canopy.

 Wider West is part one of a digital exchange of art between Texas and Korea.
 The work of eight Texas-based artists will be presented on large high-quality flat panel displays in Seoul at the Oil Tank Culture Park.
 Deeper East is the corresponding exhibition showcasing Korea-based artists and will be held in Austin at Big Medium and the Austin Central Library in May of 2020.

 The key theme of Wider West and Deeper East is exploring the diversity of art made across the vast state of Texas and how those artistic practices intersect with the social, cultural, and ideological differences and similarities with the artistic practices in Korea.
 Artists for both exhibitions selected by: Aidan Cho, CEO of Shine Here; Shea Little, Executive Director of Big Medium; Boggi Kim, Publisher of Art in Culture; Sangjin Lee, Director of Hanatour Cultural Foundation.